PA, Pittsburgh

 Service Team Members

-Christine Miles, Assistant Coordinator
+Christine Miles, Coordinator

 Donna Melnick, Treasurer

-Janice Palko, Assistant Secretary
+Janice Palko, Secretary

 Sheila Derian, Historian